richsmith/what/README.md

-# what: Right-Click for the Command Line
+# What: Right-Click for the Command Line

 Have you ever wanted to right-click on a file from the command line and get all the details about it, rather than invoke a bunch of a different utilities? `ls`, `stat` etc. are all fine, but sometimes you want all the info in one place.